explosion/spacy-course/chapters/chapter4.md

 - To match the lowercase form of a token, you can use the `'LOWER'` attribute.
   For example: `{'LOWER': 'apple'}`.
-- To find a digit token, you can use the `IS_DIGIT` flag.
+- To find a digit token, you can use the `'IS_DIGIT'` flag.
 For example:
   `{'IS_DIGIT': True}`.
 - To make a token optional, you can use the operator `'?'`.
 For example:
   `{'OP': '?'}`.